In this post, I discuss the process of changing a nonprofit, including the modification of its terms through cy pres and dissolution.

 It is important to note, however, that, unlike for-profit businesses, creditors cannot force nonprofit organizations into bankruptcy.
 While for practical purposes a bankrupt nonprofit will likely be unable to continue to operate, creditors cannot trigger bankruptcy proceedings.

-Distribution of Assets to Public Benefit Organizations
+Distribution to Public Benefit Organizations

 If a charitable organization receives property that is given for a specific purpose, it must be applied for that purpose.
 So, for example, if a university receives a $100,000 donation to endow a scholarship for first-generation college students, the university must use this money for this purpose.
 It is not free to use it as it sees fit.
 Any deviation from the gift’s purpose must occur through the cy pres doctrine.